-§2-1510.
-Installment lease contracts; rejection and default
+§2-612.
+"Installment contract"; breach

-(1).
-Under an installment lease contract, a lessee may reject any delivery that is nonconforming if the nonconformity substantially impairs the value of that delivery and can not be cured or if the nonconformity is a defect in the required documents; but if the nonconformity does not fall within subsection (2) and the lessor or the supplier gives adequate assurance of its cure, the lessee must accept that delivery.
+- (1).
+An "installment contract" is one which requires or authorizes the delivery of goods in separate lots to be separately accepted, even though the contract contains a clause "each delivery is a separate contract" or its equivalent. - (2).
+The buyer may reject any installment which is nonconforming if the nonconformity substantially impairs the value of that installment and cannot be cured or if the nonconformity is a defect in the required documents; but if the nonconformity does not fall within subsection (3) and the seller gives adequate assurance of its cure the buyer must accept that installment. - (3).
+Whenever nonconformity or default with respect to one or more installments substantially impairs the value of the whole contract there is a breach of the whole.
+But the aggrieved party reinstates the contract if he accepts a nonconforming installment without seasonably notifying of cancellation or if he brings an action with respect only to past installments or demands performance as to future installments.

-[PL 1991, c.
-805, §4 (NEW).]

-(2).
-Whenever nonconformity or default with respect to one or more deliveries substantially impairs the value of the installment lease contract as a whole, there is a default with respect to the whole.
-The aggrieved party shall reinstate the installment lease contract as a whole if the aggrieved party accepts a nonconforming delivery without seasonably notifying of cancellation, brings an action with respect only to past deliveries or demands performance as to future deliveries.

-[PL 1991, c.
-805, §4 (NEW).]

-SECTION HISTORY

-PL 1991, c.
-805, §4 (NEW).